nonaghazizadeh/nonaghazizadeh.github.io/_pages/honors.md

 ### A Charitable Initiative (Hand Craft)

-- Designed and handcrafted unique bracelets for sale.
-- Marketed and sold the bracelets, managing all aspects of customer interaction.
-- Raised funds through the sale of these bracelets, with all proceeds going towards the chosen cause.
+I designed and handcrafted unique bracelets, which I then marketed and sold, managing all aspects of customer interaction.
+The funds raised from the sale of these bracelets were donated to a chosen cause.

 *Spring 2016*